fivetran/dbt_fivetran_utils/README.md

 ----
 ### quote ([source](macros/quote_something.sql))
-This macro takes an object returns it wrapped in database-appropriate quotes (and casing).
+This macro takes a SQL object (ie database, schema, column) and returns it wrapped in database-appropriate quotes (and casing for Snowflake).

 **Usage:**
 ```sql